Yuying-Jin/CS421proj/README.md

 * **Gallery** \
-The gallery lists the projects in a grid fashion.
-Each project is a button that directs the user to that project’s page.
+The gallery lists the addons in a grid fashion.
+Each addon is a button that directs the user to that addon’s page.

 * **About Us** \
 The about us page contains a brief description of ourselves and “Contact” buttons to show our role in development and contact information.

-* **Project pages** \
+* **Addon description pages** \
-Pages for individual projects that will describe and give information on that project.
+Pages for individual addons that will describe and give information on that addon.

 <sub>*All pages will contain a header and a footer that will navigate to other pages of the site.
 The footer will also contain copyright and contact information.</sub>